otutsukihyuuga/hello-world/README.md

 # my first repository
 '# ' is used to create bold line

-this change is just for commit changes description.

-with capital u in update readme.md

-probably capital u is not required

-just writing filename in first box in commit changes is ok but file name is case sensitive.(don't know about spaces)
+you can just write filename in first box in commit changes i.e. without file name but you should remember that file name is case sensetive
+(don't know about spaces).